Wonderful Compactification of Character Varieties: Boundary Divisors

 \begin{example} In Example \ref{ex-group} we see that the sole boundary divisor of the wonderful compactification of $\PSL_2(\C)$ is isomorphic to $\C P^1\times \C P^1$, a product of homogeneous spaces.
-Therefore, the boundary divisors in Example \ref{ex-charvar}, namely in $\ol{\fX_{F_2}(\PSL_2(\C))}$, arise as the GIT quotient of the diagonal left multiplication action of $\PSL_2(\C)$ on products of $\C P^1\times \C P^1$; this is an example of a parabolic character variety as it is a left diagonal quotient of a product of homogeneous spaces. \end{example}
+Therefore, in Example \ref{ex-charvar}, given Theorem \ref{div-thm}, $\ol{\fX_{F_2}(\PSL_2(\C))}\setminus \fX_{F_2}(\PSL_2(\C))$ consists of GIT quotients of the diagonal left multiplication action of $\PSL_2(\C)$ on products of $\C P^1\times \C P^1$.
+This is an example of a parabolic character variety as it is a left diagonal quotient of a product of homogeneous spaces. \end{example}

+It would be interesting to work out more examples (especially when $\Gamma$ is not free), or the above examples in more detail.
+We leave this to future work.